dell/karavi-resiliency/test/sh/SCALE_TEST.md

 The test fails each configured group in a successive iteration (empty groups are skipped).
-When invoked, the caller can specify how long the interfaces are to be down using --bounceipsec argument, the maximum number of iterations to do using --maxiterations, the timeout value for an iteration using --timeoutseconds, the workload type to be tested either vm/pod using --workload-type, the username and password of nodes for copying failing node scripts into them using --node-user and --password.
+When invoked, the caller can specify how long the interfaces are to be down using --bounceipsec argument, the maximum number of iterations to do using --maxiterations, the timeout value for an iteration using --timeoutseconds, the workload type to be tested either vm/pod using --workload-type, the username and password of nodes for copying scripts into them using --node-user and --password.

 As mentioned above either we can specify values while invoking scripts or we can export them before running scripts as mentioned below: